 If police have probable cause that you have committed or were about to commit a crime they may:

-What can Police do with your consent?
+What can Police Search with Consent?

 Almost anything to find evidence of a crime on you or in your car.